TechGyaanLabs/java-notes/ds.md

   - Dynamic size: The size can grow or shrink as needed during program execution.
   - Sequential access: Elements can only be accessed sequentially starting from the head node.
   - Insertion and deletion of elements are easier and more efficient, as there is no need to shift elements.

+## 3. What is the RDF ?
+RDF is knowledge graph